-Just for the record, this project is not about protecting ones private life or whatever.
+Just for the record, this new project is not about protecting ones private life or whatever.
 The aim is not to draw attention to all kinds of violations of privacy by the government or internet companies, rather, it is simply to remove myself and all my artistic activities from the digital domain.
 Not that my art work amounts to a great deal, but I have no idea how this information may be used in the future.
-It’s not something that worries me hugely, but it does make me feel somewhat uncomfortable, so it seems best to simply delete everything.
+That doesn't cause me apocalyptic nightmares, but it does make me feel a little uneasy.
+So it seems best to simply delete everything.

-Accounts and subscriptions can easily be cancelled.
-I have always been quite sceptical about the real social added value of social media services and I never succumbed to it, so they doesn’t pose a problem either.
+Accounts and subscriptions can be cancelled easily.
+I have always been rather sceptical about the real social added value of so-called social media.
+I'm sure they’re handy and fun, but for my work E-mail and telephone suffice and privately I'm already busy enough answering all the requests for attention that family, friends and acquaintances regularly make.
+Fear of missing out is also quite alien to me and, in any case, seems more suited to insecure adolescents.
+So I have always ignored the 'socials' and information on those platforms doesn’t pose a problem either.
 But the complete removal from the internet of every reference to me has proven to be a lot more difficult than I initially envisaged.

 At the end of the 1980s I had all kinds of naive ideas about the fantastic possibilities of the internet and became enthusiastically involved in the introduction of the world wide web in the Netherlands, so my name is tied up with a number of those early experiments, and there is likely to be information about them floating about.
 But, so far, I have not been able to find it.